TRUSTED BY OVER 82,000 GROWING BUMPS

 • Start Prenatal Vitamins: Even if you eat well, supplements like folic acid and iodine are recommended to cover nutritional gaps.

-• Meal Prep: Plan and prepare meals ahead to avoid relying on convenience foods when fatigue hits.
+• Meal Prep: Plan and prepare meals ahead of time to avoid relying on convenience foods when fatigue hits.

 • Stay Hydrated: Aim for 8-10 glasses of water daily to support digestion and circulation.